vishrutgrover/Real-Time-Face-Tracking/README.md

 4) Face Recognition Module (Detection as well as labelling faces with a single example)

 ## Set-Up
+Paste these commands in the command prompt of your working directory to get started.
 ~~~
 git clone https://github.com/vishrutgrover/Real-Time-Face-Tracking.git
 cd Real-Time-Face-Tracking